-GPUs and flash memory are used in numerous oil and gas applications today and the number is rapidly growing.
-The need to store and transcribe huge amounts of data through image and data processing is becoming overwhelming.
+Geoscience simulations are key to the discovery of oil and gas, as well as performing geological modeling.
+Today, many of the top geoscience applications as well as numerous others are accelerated with GPUs.
+The need to store and transcribe huge amounts of data through image and data processing is growing exponentially.
 The more GPUs and flash memory available, the quicker the data can be used.
 GPU appliances supporting multiple NVIDIA GPUs and Flash memory appliances supporting multiple NVMe flash memory cards are quickly becoming the best and most economical way of accomplishing this tremendous feat.

 The majority of today’s oil comes from older reservoirs that have already had the easy-to-reach oil extracted.
 Oil and gas companies are having to go deeper and use more advanced techniques.
 As sensor technology advances, the amount of seismic data that needs to be processed and interpreted increases.
 Oil and gas companies are using cutting edge technology, like high performance computing (HPC) servers, compute accelerators and flash storage arrays for applications such as seismic processing, seismic interpretation and reservoir modeling.
 Oil and gas companies use complex algorithms to process, analyze and visualize huge seismic data sets.
 In the past, these data sets took lengthy amounts of time to process, slowing down the entire oil and gas operation.

 Today, seismic processing and interpretation can be sped up by using GPUs because GPUs perform well for the parallel computations used in these applications.
 Huge speed increases have been achieved by using NVIDIA Tesla GPUs.
-Many oil and gas companies have already been using GPUs for parallel processing of the large seismic data sets.
-The algorithms used were designed with GPUs in mind, so adding they can take advantage of the additional compute power that comes from adding even more GPUs.
+Tesla GPUs have been deployed into production to accelerate seismic processing at various oil majors like Schlumberger, Chevron, TOTAL, Petrobas, Repsol, etc. The algorithms used were designed with GPUs in mind, so adding they can take advantage of the additional compute power that comes from adding even more GPUs.
 The OSS High Density Compute Accelerator can accommodate up to 16 NVIDIA Tesla V100 GPUs, adding 251.1 Tflops of compute power to servers used for seismic processing and interpretation.

 Reservoir modeling consists of constructing a computer model of a petroleum reservoir in order to improve the estimation of the petroleum in the reservoir and also to aid in the development of the oil and gas field.
 A reservoir model represents the reservoir’s physical space by an array of distinct compartments, demarcated by either a regular or irregular grid.
 The model is usually three-dimensional, but sometimes one-dimensional and two-dimensional models are used.
 Each compartment has many different values that represent aspects of the reservoir such as how porous it is, how permeable, and what the water saturation is.
 These models are very detailed and contain large amounts of data.
 A typical server used for reservoir modeling may have multiple CPUs, but for processing as much data as this field needs to, GPUs can process this data much more quickly.